Wendy the Welder - Striding Cubist Lady Worker Statue

 Stainless steel Wendy is depicted as a giantess, striding across the dam that powered the shipyards, her arms pumping with confidence, leaving behind a home to join a cargo ship waiting to be assembled.
 She is also invisible.
 Her blocky cubist coveralls and red polka-dot scarf are filled with nothing but air, while a welding hood lies in a laundry basket at her feet.
 It's a lot of symbolism for one statue.

 61 years after the end of the war, Wendy was built by a group of six local women artists.
-The statue is, appropriately, welded, and it's hoped that she will stick around longer than the ships assembled in the Kaiser Shipyard.
+The statue is, appropriately, welded, and it's hoped that she will be even more sturdy than the ships assembled in the Kaiser Shipyard.
 She's already lasted longer than the Wendy the Welder jobs.